effectai/effect-network/README.md

 - Add interest rates over time because why not.

 Karma implements a lock that is true by default.
 This locks any transactions until these are unlocked by the issuer, is this something that we want?

+In the basic contract, the account is removed when it's quantity is set to zero.
+With allowance that's what we want, but for the account maybe not.
+We could build the option to let other people pay the RAM for an account by opening a transfer request.
+If we close the account automatically when it becomes zero then we can only keep sending tokens by transfer request.
+That becomes cumbersome if want to use allowance to create a transfer request.
+What?